Online Reputation Management

 Right now, there is a space where customers are checking to determine your business’s reputation: review sites.
 There are hundreds of review sites on the Internet, from review giants like Google and Facebook to smaller, industry-focused sites like Healthgrades and Avvo.
 Here, local businesses are rated and reviewed by real customers.
 This is where your online reputation is created.

 Research shows that 92% of customers refer to reviews before making a purchase decision.
-If your business looks better online, The better your reputation, the more customers will come to your business.
+A positive online reputation drives customers to your company.

-A study by the Harvard Business Review showed that a 1-star increase in reviews can result in a 5-9% increase in revenue.
+A study by the Harvard Business Review shows that a 1-star increase in reviews results in a 5-9% increase in revenue.
 Here are some factors that can help your business’s online reputation: